W1berg/WibLib/README.md

 # WibLib
-These are files shared by my other projects
+Delphi library that are used by my other Delphi [projects](https://github.com/W1berg?tab=repositories)

 ## ⚡ Features
 Convenient wrappers for: